josushiman/cosmiccubes/README.md

 `pipenv requirements > requirements.txt`

 Run with New Relic
+The app initialises newrelic on startup.
+Ensure a newrelic.ini exists in the main directory.
-`NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program uvicorn app.main:app --reload --log-config=logging.yml`
+`newrelic-admin run-program uvicorn app.main:app --reload --log-config=logging.yml`